Jenna Hess, MA, MFT, AAMFT Approved Supervisor

 Jenna is a licensed marriage and family therapist in California and Ohio.
-Her experience has been diverse, working as a therapist, supervisor, and manager in a variety of settings.
-Her clinical experience has been with children, teens, and adults with diverse presenting issues coming from many different cultural and socioeconomic backgrounds.
-In various roles, she has also collaborated closely with private, government assistance, and child protective service agencies to assist clients with addressing and removing social, emotional, relational, and addiction issues preventing them from maintaining family and individual safety, health, and self-sufficiency.
+Her experience has been diverse, working as a therapist, supervisor, and manager in a variety of settings including residential, community mental health, home-based, school-based and private practice.
+As a therapist she has provided services to a diverse group of clients coming from many different socioeconomic and cultural backgrounds, with a special interest in family therapy and applying a systemic framework to her work with children and teens.
+In addition to working as a therapist, she has served as an assessment specialist, serving adults and children in government assistance and child welfare programs with the intent of identifying and removing social, emotional, relational, and addiction issues preventing them from maintaining family and individual safety, health, and self-sufficiency.

-In addition to teaching and supervising at CLU, she works part-time supervising and developing a clinic training program at a non-profit in Santa Barbara as well as has a part-time private practice in Santa Barbara where she works primarily with young adults, children, and families.
+Currently at CLU she teaches a variety of courses and supervises in the CLU Counseling clinic at the Oxnard Center.
+She is an AAMFT Approved Supervisor.
+Outside of CLU, most recently, she has worked part-time supervising and developing a clinic training program at a non-profit and in working with clients in her private practice in Santa Barbara.
+In her practice she works primarily with young adults, children, and families.
 Her professional interests are clinical supervision, systems theory with a focus on an integrative approach, family therapy, and mindfulness based approaches to anxiety and depression.
-She is an AAMFT Approved Supervisor Candidate, in training since January 2012.
-She has a background in the visual arts which both aids her clinical work and serves as a wonderful hobby in her free time.
+In her free time she enjoys painting, being active outdoors, and spending time with her family, husband, and son.

 M.A.
 Pepperdine University, Clinical Psychology with and emphasis in Marriage and Family Therapy